-I recall Mom & Dad playing cards with two Policemen in 1936 (I was 5 then).
+I recall Mom & Dad playing cards in our kitchen with two uniformed policemen in 1936 (I was five then).
 One immediately became my best friend when he said I could fire his gun at the range when I was older.
-Officer Bob Rice and I became friends when we met in 1943.
-In 1945, when my Dad died, he also became my surrogate father, advising and guiding me through my teens.
+I became friends with Officer Bob Rice in 1943 and when my Dad died in 1945, he became my surrogate father, guiding me through my teens.
 I grew up knowing that Law Enforcers are exceptional people.

 My friends and I often “hung-out” at the “fire barn”, under which was a basketball court where I played in a church league.
 Firemen would help coach and watch us play our games.
 Years later, Firefighters carried me, unconscious, from a smoke-filled apartment and their Medics gave me lots of oxygen, saving my life.
 So I know both our Firefighters, and their Medics, are also exceptional people.

 My two brothers and I proudly served over 30 years (combined) in either the Army, Air Force, Navy, Reserves, and or National Guard.
 Other family members were Military or First Responder members.

-Nearing the end of my time and wanting a legacy, I searched for a worthy and lasting symbol of service to others.
-Focusing on my life experiences, our First Responders easily won out.
-They didn’t have "A FLAG OF THEIR OWN".
-All they had was a small stripe on a then flawed American flag.
-Do they deserve better recognition?
-Absolutely!
+Nearing the end of my time, I want to leave behind a worthy symbol of service to others.
+Focusing on my life experiences, First Responders provided the answer.
+They don't have "A Flag Of Their Own".
+About all they have is a stripe on a then flawed Old Glory.
+They deserve much better!